nextflow-io/nf-validation/docs/nextflow_schema/sample_sheet_schema_specification.md

 ```

 If your sample sheet has a different format (for example, a simple YAML file),
 you will need to build your schema to match the parsed structure.
-Using nested YAML files is (for now) not officially supported by the plugin and can result in unexpected errors.

-TODO: Key name `"items"` is hardcoded somewhere?
-Can it be called anything?
-It's a JSON schema thing: https://json-schema.org/understanding-json-schema/reference/array.html#items

-- Must be type object

 ## Properties